Lakkavalli: Tourism

 The scenic view of the dam and the backwaters itself forms the core of the tourism.
 The temple of God Shiva Linga also known as Someshwara is on the banks of the River Bhadra which is 5 km from Lakkavalli.
 Here the annual fair takes place in the month of December/January.
 Dattatreya Park is coming up next to the temple.
-The local deity of the village is Marikamba and a grand Marikamba fair, happens every three, five or seven years, which is based on the local legend.
+The local deity of the village is Kote Marikamba and a grand Marikamba fair, happens every three, five or seven years, which is based on the local legend.
 One of its kind starts from Sirsi in Uttara Kannada passes through Sagara, Shivamogga, Narasimharajapura (N.R. pura) and some other towns and villages and ends in Lakkavalli.

+Kote Marikamba Festival

+The Kote Marikamba Festival is one of the most prominent cultural events in Lakkavalli, attracting thousands of devotees from the surrounding region.

+A major ritual associated with the Kote Marikamba fair in Lakkavalli is the Drishti Bottu programme, in which a straw stack is ignited by just placing a small bindi mark on the cheeks of the wooden Marikamba idol.
+This event is witnessed by tens of thousands of people from the region and is considered a central part of the celebrations.
+This ritual, initiated by K. T. Govindaswamy Yadav, the ruler of the Yadav dynasty, and it continues to be observed by him and his family in the present day.
+The festival is historically associated with the Kote family, and involves participation from several local communities, each assigned specific traditional duties.
+Among these, the Bhovi community, traditionally led by Thimma Bhovi, is recognized for its prominent role.

 Transportation

 October to January is the ideal time to visit.
 It is 257 km northwest of Bangalore and is well connected by road.
-The nearest railway station is in Tarikere which is 20 km away and the nearest airport is in Mangalore which is 200 km away.
+The nearest railway station is in Tarikere which is 20 km away and the nearest airport is in Shivamogga which is 30 km away.